Midwest soybeans find customers on California coast

 “The support from soybean farmers to quantify how good of a product it is really opened the door for biodiesel to play such an important point in a policy like the Low Carbon Fuel Standard,” Little said.

-Little says the “cool thing” about selling fuel in California is it’s a 60-billion-gallon market, so there’s a lot of room for growth yet in that state alone.
-On the east coast, heating oil is a bigger product because it’s used to heat homes and businesses, and they’ve focused emission reduction efforts there.
+Little said the “cool thing” about selling fuel in California is it’s a 60-billion-gallon market, so there’s a lot of room for growth yet in that state alone.
+On the East Coast, heating oil is a bigger product because it’s used to heat homes and businesses, and they’ve focused emission reduction efforts there.

 “We’ll be looking for more states like California that realize biodiesel is a sustainable fuel source down the road,” Haselwood added.